Critical Infrastructure Defence Act: Potential Charter violations and concerns over the freedom to protest

 A group of law professors from the University of Calgary who analyzed Bill 1 argued that it violates five different aspects of the Canadian Charter of Rights and Freedoms (the freedom of expression, freedom of peaceful assembly, freedom of association, the right to liberty, and the right to equality).

 Climate Justice Edmonton organizer Alison McIntosh was concerned that the law could have a negative impact on grassroots protest movements in Alberta.
 President of the Alberta Federation of Labour, Gil McGowen, said the broadness of the law could allow the government to potentially shut down political demonstrations at the legislature or interfere with a strike picket line.
-McGowen said the federation will launch a constitutional challenge and called the legislation "fundamentally undemocratic."
+McGowen said the federation would launch a constitutional challenge and called the legislation "fundamentally undemocratic."

-Constitutional and Indigenous rights lawyer and leader of the Alberta Liberal Party, David Khan, was a vocal opponent of the law.
-He said that the bill "criminalizes Albertans' Charter rights of freedom of thought, belief, opinion [and] expression, peaceful assembly [and] association, whether expressing themselves or protesting on private or public land, including city streets & sidewalks."
+David Khan said that the bill "criminalizes Albertans' Charter rights of freedom of thought, belief, opinion [and] expression, peaceful assembly [and] association, whether expressing themselves or protesting on private or public land, including city streets & sidewalks."
 He believed the law to be unconstitutional in part because it is overly broad and not proportional.
 Khan said that because the definition of essential infrastructure is "incredibly broad", the bill "criminalizes peaceful public protests/marches down city streets".
 Khan said that if "Bill 1 becomes law anyone participating in (or even helping organize) peaceful freedom of assembly/speech protests/marches on city streets (even on sidewalks!) for any reason could be arrested and charged and face $25000 in fines or six months in jail".
 He called the bill "political theatre", but noted that it had serious implications as "it will take years to challenge [bill 1] in our our courts–& meanwhile it puts a dangerous chill on Albertans' rights to express themselves & protest peacefully about important causes".
 Khan said that "existing laws (eg trespass laws) are more than sufficient to deal with protestors [sic] who get carried away or those who seek to take advantage of peaceful democratic protests to sow division & commit crimes".